mattias-p/zonemaster-backend/docs/Configuration.md

 # Configuration

-Zonemaster *Backend* is configured in `/etc/zonemaster/backend_config.ini` (CentOS, Debian and Ubuntu) or `/usr/local/etc/zonemaster/backend_config.ini` (FreeBSD).
-Following [Installation instructions] will create the file with factory settings.
+Normally, Zonemaster *Backend* is configured as a whole from `/etc/zonemaster/backend_config.ini` (CentOS, Debian and Ubuntu) or `/usr/local/etc/zonemaster/backend_config.ini` (FreeBSD).
+Following the [installation instructions] will create the file with factory settings.

+If that path does not exist, a default configuration is read from a file that is installed as part of the Zonemaster-Backend distribution.
+Alternatively, the path of the configuration file can be overridden by setting the `ZONEMASTER_BACKEND_CONFIG_FILE` environment variable.

 Each section in `backend_config.ini` is documented below.